AKS-Labs/SandeshVahak/ONBOARDING_IMPROVEMENTS.md

 4. `app/src/main/java/com/akslabs/chitralaya/ui/MainActivity.kt` - **UPDATED**
 5. `app/src/main/res/values/strings.xml` - **UPDATED**

-The implementation successfully transforms the onboarding experience from basic popups to a professional, comprehensive, and user-friendly full-screen flow that properly represents the quality and trustworthiness of the Suchak application.
+The implementation successfully transforms the onboarding experience from basic popups to a professional, comprehensive, and user-friendly full-screen flow that properly represents the quality and trustworthiness of the SandeshVahak application.